Xiddoc/ComPy/README.md

 ## Advanced Usage

-In this section, I will primarily explain how "ported objects" work, and how you can implement your own.
+This section will primarily explain how "ported objects" work, and how you can implement your own.
 Let's start with the defenition- in ComPy, a "ported object" (or _"port"_, as it might be called) is a snippet of code in the native langauge